2022 Cross Timbers Race Guide

 Mail-in registration is not available.

 We understand that LIFE HAPPENS!
 Note that, unlike a lot of races, this race offers a refund policy (described below) and even refunds if you downgrade your distance (also described below).
-You may also go up in distance up until the start of the race (also described below).
+You may also go up in distance up until 2 days before the race (also described below).
 So there is no downside for committing to your goal now!

 Next 10 runners - $100